 These top VPN companies are rock solid, trustworthy, and provide end-to-end encryption.
-Your privacy is really secured if you choose a good VPN service.
+Your privacy is secured if you choose an excellent VPN service.
 Unfortunately, there is a bigger hidden problem even when you are using a good service.
 It’s the DNS leak.

 No matter which VPN service you are using, if you are using OpenVPN to connect to your VPN service, chances are that your PC is already revealing your actual IP address due to improper network configuration.

 CAUTION: Please don’t rush through the article, and follow the article at your own risk.
 Read the article in its entirety, and follow the steps carefully.
 The tutorial worked 100% on our test computer and several users have responded positively.
 There are also users for whom the guide didn’t work due to varying network settings between the systems.
 Uninstalling resolvconf completely should solve the problem for them.